Top fitness smartwatches and trackers in 2025: Track health, activity, and more

 Reasons to avoid

-The Mobvoi TicWatch Pro 5 doesn't necessarily "win" in any fitness category, but it does very well in all of the various categories where Google, Samsung, and Garmin excel.
-We decided it's worth including here, especially if you're intrigued by the Galaxy Watch 5 Pro but want something a bit newer, faster, and more affordable.
+The Mobvoi TicWatch Pro 5 might not be the top pick in any fitness category, but it performs well across the board in areas where Google, Samsung, and Garmin typically lead.
+We included it here because it strikes a solid balance, especially if you like the Galaxy Watch 5 Pro but want something faster, newer, and more affordable.

-Similar to the excellent TicWatch Pro 3 Ultra GPS, the TicWatch Pro 5 has a massive battery, MIL-STD-810G rating, and a dual-layer display that enables a low-powered "Essential Mode."
-But it added a top-tier Snapdragon Wear chip with twice the RAM, quadruple the storage, and a new temperature sensor.
+Like the excellent TicWatch Pro 3 Ultra GP, the TicWatch Pro 5 has a massive battery, a MIL-STD-810G rating, and a dual-layer display that enables a low-powered "Essential Mode."
+It runs on a powerful Snapdragon Wear chip with double the RAM, four times the storage, and a new temperature sensor.
+Despite its larger size, the watch still delivers the same impressive three-day battery life as its predecessor, now enhanced by smoother, more capable Wear OS 3.5.
+It also supports Wear OS 4 for added features and refinements, but still doesn't have Google Assistant, which remains a disappointing missing feature.

-Our TicWatch Pro 5 review praises the watch's "incredible performance" and "better than expected" health tracking across heart rate, blood oxygen, and skin temperature.
-Its fitness app calculates your VO2 Max and tells you how long to recover after a workout, something most smartwatches either lack or charge you for.
-Otherwise, you can pick other Wear OS fitness apps like Strava to rely upon.
+Our TicWatch Pro 5 review commends the watch's "incredible performance" and "better than expected" health tracking across heart rate, blood oxygen, and skin temperature.
+Its fitness app calculates your VO2 Max and tells you how long it will take to recover after a workout, something many smartwatches either lack or charge a subscription fee to see.
+Otherwise, you can rely on other Wear OS fitness apps, such as Strava.

 Best for runners